jamwyatt/etcdClientAPI/README.md

 requeries the same key using the 'next' index to ensure that the stream never drops an event.
 Both cases, the APi allows for recursive watching of a tree or a single node.

-Now supports basic Set of a value in etcd.
+Now supports basic Set/Get of a value in etcd.
+The node must exist.
+Next is node management and listing